emberjs/rfcs/text/0268-acceptance-testing-refactor.md

   well as importable helpers.
 * `this.owner` will now be present and allow (for the first time 🎉) overriding items in the container/registry.
+* The new system will leverage the `Ember.Application` / `Ember.ApplicationInstance` split so that
+  we can avoid creating an `Ember.Application` instance per-test, and instead leverage the same system that FastBoot itself uses to avoid running initializers for each acceptance test.

 ## Migration

-It is quite important that both the existing acceptance testing system, and the newly proposed system can co-exist together.
+It is important that both the existing acceptance testing system, and the newly proposed system can co-exist together.
 This means that new tests can be generated in the new style while existing tests remain untouched.

-However, it is quite likely that [ember-qunit-codemod](https://github.com/rwjblue/ember-qunit-codemod) will be able to accurately rewrite acceptance tests into the new format.
+However, it is likely that [ember-qunit-codemod](https://github.com/rwjblue/ember-qunit-codemod) will be able to accurately rewrite acceptance tests into the new format.